Safest Teeth Whiteners

 Lingual braces are similar to traditional braces that use wires and brackets.
 However, they’re placed on the back of teeth, making them nearly invisible.

-Keep in mind: lingual braces are more difficult to clean because of their position.
-They also aren’t suitable for people with overbites or small teeth.
+Many adults prefer lingual braces because of their subtlety.
+Remember, though, that lingual braces are more difficult to clean and may be more uncomfortable because of their position.
+They also aren’t suitable for people with an excessive overbite.

 In this article